Vladimir Bulgakov: Biography

-On 28 March, Bulgakov became the Chief of Staff - First Deputy Commander of the North Caucasian Military District.
+Bulgakov was awarded the title Hero of the Russian Federation on 24 March 2000.
+On 28 March 2000, Bulgakov became the Chief of Staff and First Deputy Commander of the North Caucasian Military District.
 In July 2003, he became the Deputy Commander-in-Chief of the Ground Forces.
 On 8 September 2006, Bulgakov became the Commander of the Far Eastern Military District.
 In January 2009, left the post as the commander the Far Eastern Military District.
 He currently lives in the city of Rostov-on-Don.

 Bulgakov is a candidate of military sciences.